CapitaLand Investment's ESG Policies

 We are committed to promoting positive impact within the communities where we operate.
 This is why we implement universal design on CapitaLand’s properties - this means our properties are socially sustainable for minimal impact to communities, and flexible enough for change in the future.

-Our people also play a key role in our integrated sustainability strategy.
-We focus on building human capital through providing equal opportunities for our employees’ continual learning and training to help them develop in their personal and professional capacities.
 We share the United Nations Global Compact’s (UNGC) commitment to deliver lasting benefits to people and communities and are a signatory to the UNGC's principles on Human Rights and Labour.
-As such, CapitaLand has in place a Social Charter which upholds and respect these principles to protect individual rights with a zero tolerance stance towards child/forced labour and unlawful discrimination.
+As such, CLI has in place a Social Charter which upholds and respect these principles to protect individual rights with a zero tolerance stance towards child/forced labour and unlawful discrimination; as well as a Supply Chain Code of Conduct to influence suppliers to operate responsibly in the areas of environmental management, human rights, health and safety, and anti-corruption.

 Occupational health and safety policies are also maintained to ensure the workplace health and safety of staff, the safety of residents, shoppers, tenants, the public and our supply chain at our properties.